iloabachie/ConsolePrint/README.md

 `pip install ConsolePrint`

 # Test Cases
-1. Run your function between the start and end console save functions to save it to file.
+1. This permits output of programs to be saved in a file.
+Run your code between the start and end console save functions to save the output to file.
 ```python
 import ConsolePrint.console2file as file